armchair-traveller/armchair-traveller/README.md

 ## Hi there!
 I'm Fang🦁

-### Serial builder.
+### Builder.

 Sometimes, I'm a bridge.

-A non-exhaustive list of what I build: landing pages, web apps, data visualization, APIs, component libraries, primitives, design systems, screenshot-driven design, copywriting, code architecture, payment systems.
+A non-exhaustive list of what I do: landing pages, web apps, data visualization, APIs, component libraries, primitives, design systems, screenshot-driven design, copywriting, code architecture, payment systems.

 I love front. back. design. marketing. business.
-Sure, I lean frontend, but in the end, all about product.
-Why pick just one?
+Sure, I lean frontend, but in the end, all about solving problems.
+That's really all a builder does.

-I have to build.
-I can’t stop.
-Gotta go fast.
+Building scratches my itch.
+I can't stop.
+Gotta build more.

 (Also, I’m way too hungry to finish writing this, but thanks for reading.
 Have a good one.)